FlurinBruehwiler/Joa/README.md

         </packageSourceMapping>
     </configuration>
     ```
-    4. Replace USERNAME with your username
+    4. Replace USERNAME with your Github username
     5. Replace TOKEN with the token from step 1